 The DMAC secretariat will evaluate the expected net economic return of the project and will assign the project with one of the following ratings, which will characterise the project's expected net economic return:

 - 1. no return;

 - 2. small;

 - 3. moderate; or

 - 4. large.

-This rating will be used to compare the proposed project against other projects that are being evaluated in the DMAC Pool and to determine the applicable SIG interest rate subsidy to be used in the calculation of the SLA fixed interest rate.
+This rating will be used to compare the proposed project against other projects that are being evaluated in the DMAC Pool.

 6.1.3.
 Required proposal information